-2. Due to the size of the root file system image, a new partition is required on the SD card to hold it.
+1. Due to the size of the image, a new partition is required on the SD card to hold it.
 To create an additional partition that extends to the rest of the SD card, execute the following from your host machine: